krruzic/3ds-cmake/README.md

   * `Freetype_LIBRARIES` - the necessary libraries to link against to use Freetype (including ZLIB).
   * `Freetype_INCLUDE_DIRS` - the necessary include directories to use Freetype (including ZLIB).
   * It will also add an imported target named `3ds::freetype`.
-    + A caveat of imported targets is that you will have to also link against `3ds::zlib`.
+    + This automatically links against `3ds::zlib` as well.

 Examples of linking against Freetype:
   * Using `_LIBRARIES` and `_INCLUDE_DIRS`: